Armen Manucharyan

-Armen Manucharyan (born 3 February 1995) is an Armenian international footballer who plays as a right back, for Van.
+Armen Manucharyan (born 3 February 1995) is an Armenian international footballer who plays as a right back, for Alashkert.

 Club career

 Born in Yerevan, he has played club football for Banants and Pyunik.

 On 10 August 2020, he signed with Russian Premier League club FC Rotor Volgograd.

 On 27 February 2021, Manucharyan joined Aktobe in Kazakhstan.
 On 23 June 2021, after 11 games for Aktobe, Manucharyan left the club by mutual consent.

 On 18 August 2021, Manucharyan returned to the Armenian Premier League, signing for Urartu.
 On 2 June 2022 Manucharyan left Urartu by mutual termination of his contract.

 On 15 February 2023, Van announced the signing of Manucharyan.

 International career

 He made his international debut for Armenia in 2017.